skeema/skeema/doc/config.md

 ## Configuration

 Skeema is configured by setting options.
 These options may be provided to Skeema via the command-line and/or via option files.
-Future versions may also support environment variables.

 Handling and parsing of options is intentionally designed to be very similar to the MySQL client and server programs.